Adriangp27/Credit_Risk_Analysis/README.md

-# Credit Rish Analysis Using Supervised Machine Learning (Module 17 Challenge)
+# Credit Risk Analysis Using Supervised Machine Learning (Module 17 Challenge)

 ## Overview
 To determine if these machine learning models could accurately predict credit risk by analyzing a credit card dataset, this study evaluated their performance.